gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 zeros, we use the transformation log(x + 1); i.e., we add one to the value of the variable and then take logarithms.

 One of the simplest specifications is to make f *piecewise linear*.
 That is, we introduce points where the slope of f can change.
 These points are called *knots*.
+Piecewise linear relationships constructed in this way are a special case of *regression splines*.